 The 'most important' sustainability outcomes are those with the highest potential impact (positive or negative) on people or the environment, not on the signatory organisation.
 For example, concerning human rights issues, the most important outcomes are the human rights at risk of the most severe impacts from the company's activities or business relationships.
 Although for some signatories a combination of answer options may be applicable, for this indicator, signatories should select up to four answer options that best reflect their approach to determining the most important sustainability outcomes of their investment activities.
 Other resources The UN Guiding Principles on Business and Human Rights provide a definition of severity.
 For further guidance, see 'Part 1: Identify Sustainability Outcomes' of the five-part SDG framework presented in the PRI report Investing with SDG Outcomes.
 Logic Dependent on [PGS 47] Gateway to [PGS 48] Assessment Assessment criteria 100 points for this indicator.
-100 points for 4 selections from A-F. 66 points for 3 selections from A-F. 33 points for 1-2 selections from A-F. 0 points for G, H. Further details: Selecting 'H' will result in 0/100 points for this indicator.
-'Other' scored as Selecting Other (G) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
+Further details: 100 points for 4 selections from A-F. Further details: 66 points for 3 selections from A-F. Selecting 'H' will result in 0/100 points for this indicator.
+0 points for G, H. Points for G, H. 'Other' scored as Selecting Other (G) will not be counted as an answer selection by the scoring criteria, prov ided answer options have been identified as capturing good practice.
 Multiplier Moderate

-Indicator ID Dependent on: PGS 47.2 Sub-section PRI Principle Type of indicator PGS 48 Gateway to: PGS 48.1, SO 1 Sustainability outcomes 1, 2 CORE NOT ASSESSED Has your organisation taken action on any specific sustainability outcomes connected to its investment activities, including to prevent and mitigate actual and potential negative outcomes? nected to positive and negative ou s or actual and potential negative ntcomes.
-An organisation's intended and unintended s human rights outcomes. sustainability outcomes s may include, for O (A) Yes, we have O (A) Yes, we have taken action on some of the specific sustainability outcomes connected to our investment activities O (B) No, we have not yet taken action on any specific sustainability outcomes connected to our investment activities Explain why not: [Mandatory free text: medium] Additional context to your response(s): [Voluntary free text: large]
+PGS 48.1, SO 1 Sustainability outcomes 1, 2 CORE NOT ASSESSED Has your organisation taken action on any specific sustainability outcomes connected to its investment activities, including to prevent and mitigate actual and potential negative outcomes?
+All investment activities can be connected to positive and negative outcomes.
+An organisation's intended and unintended sustainability outcomes may include, for example, greenhouse gas emissions or actual and potential negative human rights outcomes. example, greenhouse gas emissions or actual and potential negative human rights outcomes.
+O (A) Yes, we have taken action on some of the specific sustainability outcomes connected to our investment activities O (B) No, we have not yet taken action on any specific sustainability outcomes connected to our investment activities Explain why not: [Mandatory free text: medium]

 Explanatory notes Purpose of indicator This indicator aims to establish whether signatories have decided to take action on the sustainability outcomes connected to the investment activities that they have identified.
 All investor actions can be connected to positive and negative sustainability outcomes, whether intended or not.
 Signatories can deliberately use their actions and influence to increase their positive outcomes and reduce their negative outcomes.
 Taking action on sustainability outcomes involves broadening the analysis of individual investees' financially material ESG issues also to include a parallel analysis of the most important outcomes to society and the environment, including at a systematic level.
-This indicator also unlocks the Sustainability Outcomes module, which is entirely Plus and voluntary to report on.
 In this indicator, sustainability outcomes 'connected to' signatories' investment activities refers to sustainability outcomes directly or indirectly linked to such activities.
 Additional reporting guidance In this indicator, the term 'investment activities' refers to investment decision-making and stewardship activities.
-Signatories may take action on sustainability outcomes through their investment activities in line with their internal policies and targets.
+3 Signatories may take action on sustainability outcomes through their investment activities in line with their internal policies and targets.
 They can direct their investment decision making and stewardship activities to this end.
 They can also communicate about these activities through disclosure and reporting.
 Other resources For further guidance, see Investing with SDG outcomes: A five-part framework.